 Types of Military Schools

-are usually very competitive to gain admission to.
-They are designed to prepare you for a military career, and based on which branch of the serve you decide to join, there are specific colleges for you to choose from.
-If you are looking to advance up to a supervisory level while serving, then the military college is definitely a good choice for you.
-These schools are four year programs, just like non-military colleges.
+Postsecondary military schools are usually very competitive to gain admission to.
+They are designed to prepare you for a military career, and based on which branch of the service you decide to join, there are specific colleges for you to choose from.
+The military college is a good choice if you are looking to advance up to a supervisory level while serving.
+These schools are four-year programs, just like non-military colleges.
 One such school is The Virginia Women’s Institute for Leadership at Mary Baldwin College.
-Military summer school

-is not the same thing as your typical summer school.
-The summer school that you are probably used to is when your student goes to school for at least half a day during the summer to make up for a failing class.
-This is so that they can continue in the fall with the rest of their class.
+Military summer school is not the same thing as your typical summer school.
+The summer school you are probably used to is when your student goes to school for at least half a day during the summer to make up for a failing class.
+This is so that they can continue with the rest of their class in the fall.
 The military summer school focuses less on academics and more on hands-on activities such as crafts, sports, and woodworking.
-Some activities as these summer schools include confidence course training, land navigation, athletics, and adventure training.
+Some activities in these summer schools include confidence course training, land navigation, athletics, and adventure training.
 There are some academics to prepare students for the upcoming school year and SAT preparation if they are interested.
-Military boarding school for girls

-The main thing to remember is that your daughter does not have to be a troubled teen to attend a military school and most military schools do not accept overly troubled teens with severe behavioral or mental issues.
-If your girl is considering a career in the military, then attending one of these schools can give her a boost in that direction, because she will already have the discipline needed to succeed and will become accustomed to the regimen of a military school for girls
+The main thing to remember is that your daughter does not have to be a troubled teen to attend a military school.
+Most military schools do not ordinarily accept troubled teens with severe behavioral or mental issues.
+However, f your girl needs discipline or is considering a career in the military, attending one of these schools can boost her in that direction.
+It will give her the discipline needed to succeed, and she will become accustomed to the regimen of a military school for girls.

-.
 You will want to do your research on the different military schools for girls and what they have to offer.
-They are located all over the United States and many of them offer financial aid packages.
-Good luck in your search for the military school that fits your daughter’s needs.
+They are located all over the United States, and many of them offer financial aid packages.
+Good luck searching for the military school that fits your daughter’s needs.